 Contact: President: Robert Simon, Private Art Dealers Association, PO Box 872, Lenox Hill Station, New York, NY 10021; 212-572-0772; fax: 212-572-8398.

 Public Art Dialogue (PAD)

-Purpose: PAD’s membership comprises art historians, artists, scholars of American and visual studies, architects and landscape architects, and public-art administrators and curators, reflecting the field’s dynamic nature and fosters cross-disciplinary exchange.
-PAD provides a forum for critical discourse and commentary on public art broadly defined, which can range from object art to social interventions to internet-based projects.
+Purpose: PAD’s membership comprises art historians, artists, scholars of American history and visual studies, architects and landscape architects, and public-art administrators and curators, reflecting the field’s dynamic nature and fosters cross-disciplinary exchange.
+PAD provides a forum for critical discourse and commentary on public art broadly defined, which can range from object art to social interventions to web-based projects.
 PAD publishes an electronic newsletter twice annually.
-Member benefits include Public Art Dialogue, a journal published biannually in print, and the opportunity to participate in Public Art Portfolio Reviews, in which experienced public-art professionals give one-on-one feedback to graduate students, emerging artists, and established artists who are seeking public-art commissions.
-The organization hosts sessions and special events at CAA Annual Conferences.
+Member benefits include Public Art Dialogue, a journal published biannually in print by Routledge, and the opportunity to participate in Public Art Portfolio Reviews, in which experienced public-art professionals give one-on-one feedback to graduate students, emerging artists, and established artists who are seeking public-art commissions.
+The organization hosts sessions and special events at CAA Annual Conferences (membership is required to participate in PAD’s events at CAA).
 Each year PAD honors an individual who has made a substantial contribution to the field with an award and a three-year membership.

 Queer Caucus for Art (QCA)

 Annual dues: $25 employed; $5 low income and students